Sonryle/JoePhys/README.md

 anywhere near as well (or even at all) if it weren't for the hard work and diligence of some of these people.

-With that said, here is the list of all the libraries used in JoePhys:
+With that said, here is the list of all third party libraries used in JoePhys:

 * glad - (https://glad.dav1d.de/)
 * GLFW - (https://www.glfw.org/)